Lazy Sticky Rice Dumplings (Zongzi)

 However, sometimes, we just don’t HAVE time on our side.
 This “Lazy Shortcut Zongzi” is for those who want to enjoy those nostalgic, delicious flavors this Dragon Boat Festival, without bothering with scissors, string, or cascading grains of sticky rice.

-You simply line a bamboo steamer with soaked zongzi leaves, add seasoned rice and fillings, and steam for 1-2 hours, depending on how tender you like your sticky rice.
+You simply line a bamboo steamer with soaked zongzi leaves, add seasoned rice and fillings, and steam for 60-90 minutes.
 It may not be traditional, but it is the lazy (or busy) cook’s way out.

 You still get the flavor of the bamboo leaves in the rice.
 You still get delicious steamed filling.
 But you’ve cut down on the assembly time AND the cooking time (wrapped zongzi take 7-8 hours to cook).